East Village, Newham

-The athletes’ apartments and the surrounding environment have now been remodelled as the new township of East Village.
+The athletes’ apartments and the surrounding environment have since been remodelled as the new township of East Village.

 Completed in late 2013, the ‘village’ has 2,818 homes, spread across eleven developments designed by 16 architectural partnerships and mostly consisting of sets of eight-to-twelve storey blocks built around courtyards.

 The complex financial and legal history of the project (which is too messy to chronicle in this article) has resulted in an unusual division of tenure here.
-Just under half the homes are classified as ‘affordable’ and have been sold or rented by Triathlon Homes under the conditions applicable to such schemes.
-The remainder of the homes have been made available by Get Living London for private rental, but not for sale.
+Just under half the homes were classified as ‘affordable’ and have been sold or rented by Triathlon Homes under the conditions applicable to such schemes.
+The remainder of the homes were made available by Get Living London for private rental, but not for sale.